Godfred Karikari: Pegasus

-Godfred joined Pegasus.
+Karikari joined Pegasus.
 On 11 September 2010, he scored 3 goals in TSW Pegasus' 5:1 victory over HKFC.
-On 1 April 2011, he scored another hat-trick against Tai Chung FC in a 7:1 win.
+On 1 April 2011, he scored another hat-trick against Tai Chung FC in a 7–1 win.
 In total, he scored 13 goals for TSW Pegasus in all local competitions in the 2010–11 season.

-In the 2011–12 season, Godfred continued his good form by scoring 6 goals in 3 games, including a hat-trick against Sham Shui Po on 24 September 2011.
-Godfred was voted Most Valuable Player of Month in September 2011 by the Hong Kong Sports Press Association.
+In the 2011–12 season, Karikari continued his good form by scoring 6 goals in 3 games, including a hat-trick against Sham Shui Po on 24 September 2011.
+He was voted Most Valuable Player of Month in September 2011 by the Hong Kong Sports Press Association.

 Henan Jianye

-On 13 June 2012, Godfred moved to mainland China and signed a contract with Chinese Super League side Henan Jianye.
+On 13 June 2012, Karikari moved to mainland China and signed a contract with Chinese Super League side Henan Jianye.
 He joined as a Hong Kong Chinese player and therefore not occupying any foreigners quotas of the club.
 He made his debut for Henan on 23 June, in a 0–0 away draw against Dalian Shide.
 His first goal for Henan came on 4 days later, which ensured Henan beat Chongqing Lifan 2–0 in the third round of 2012 Chinese FA Cup.

 Shenzhen Ruby

-In February 2014, Godfred transferred to China League One side Shenzhen Ruby.
+In February 2014, Karikari transferred to China League One side Shenzhen Ruby.

 Beijing Baxy

-In July 2014, Godfred transferred to another China League One club Beijing Baxy.
+In July 2014, Karikari transferred to another China League One club Beijing Baxy.

 Qingdao Huanghai

-On 4 January 2016, Godfred signed by another China League One club Qingdao Huanghai.
+On 4 January 2016, Karikari signed by another China League One club Qingdao Huanghai.